2022 Council of the District of Columbia election: At-large

 Elections for two at-large seats were held in 2022.
 Incumbent Democratic councilwoman Anita Bonds was re-elected after being the most voted candidate, while incumbent independent Elissa Silverman was defeated by independent Kenyan McDuffie, formerly a Democrat serving as councilman for ward 5, who came in second.

-The first seat may be won by anyone from any party but the second seat is reserved for someone who is not affiliated with majority party.
+The first seat may be won by anyone from any party but the second seat is reserved for someone who is not affiliated with the majority party on the council.
+In practice, these seats are won by candidates registered as independents for the election regardless of previous party affiliations due to the Democratic Party's dominance of city politics.
 Bonds was challenged by three Democrats in the June 21 primary, all of whom criticized her role as chair of the council's housing committee, but was renominated with 35% of the vote.